chadac/golang/src/cmd/compile/abi-internal.md

 registers cannot be used in note handlers (so the compiler avoids using them except when absolutely necessary).

-*Rationale*: These register meanings are compatible with Go’s stack-based calling convention except for R14 and X15, which will have to be restored on transitions from ABI0 code to ABIInternal code.
+*Rationale*: These register meanings are compatible with Golang’s stack-based calling convention except for R14 and X15, which will have to be restored on transitions from ABI0 code to ABIInternal code.
 In ABI0, these are undefined, so transitions from ABIInternal to ABI0